dps923/winter2020/standards.md

 Academic dishonesty will NOT be tolerated.

-If you are faced with a choice between *cheating* and *losing marks*, the only correct choice is to lose marks.
+If you are faced with a choice between *cheating* and *losing marks*, the only correct choice is losing marks.

 <br>